 Howard Frankland Bridge

 Constructed in the late 1950s and opened in January 1960, the Howard Frankland Bridge became the third crossing over Old Tampa Bay to link Hillsborough and Pinellas counties.
-Named after the businessman who lobbied for its construction, the Howard Frankland was originally built as a part of Interstate 4 and carried four lanes of traffic (two each direction) separated by a barrier.
+Named after the businessman who lobbied for its construction, the Howard Frankland was built as a part of Interstate 4 and carried four lanes of traffic (two each direction) separated by a barrier.
 As traffic demands steadily increased in the 1970s and 1980s, a second span was built parallel to the original span, and opened to traffic in 1990.
 The new span carried southbound traffic while the 1960 crossing was rehabilitated to accommodate northbound traffic.
 Today the Howard Frankland bridge carries eight overall lanes (four on each span) over Old Tampa Bay, providing a necessary link between the St. Petersburg and Tampa areas.
-A Project Development and Environment (PD&E) study is ongoing for the eventual construction of a new span to replace the aging original span as well as provisions for a regional transit corridor.
+A Project Development and Environment (PD&E) study preceded work anticipated for 2020-24 to construct a new span to replace the 1960 bridge and upgrade the 1990 crossing with provisions for a regional transit corridor.

 ||Lamar Avenue forms a northbound service road from the I-275 northbound off-ramp to Bird Street for Waters Avenue.|

 The shield for I-275 south was askew and faced perpendicular to Bird Street westbound.
-Photo taken 01/18/04.
+01/18/14

 - 04/02/06 by AARoads and Justin Cozart.